emilzeta/DataVis_Final_Project/Updates.md

 April 6 beginning of class:

 I added some sub-menus to the app.
 I breifly tried out my idea from last class but it didn't really work with the data.

+April 6 end of class:

+I added an extra tab that will contain my SYE which is some statistics regarding empty net attempts.
+I read in all the data necessary and created an interactive graph.
+I will need to make it look less messy by creating some sort of interactive data set.
+It's also worth saying that I changed my main app to the r script file named "test.R".
+It was just easier to work in a r script file.